eric-sims/reporter/README.md

 # reporter

-A Go CLI to capture daily summaries and generate weekly summaries, grouped by project, using a locally running Ollama LLM.
+A CLI tool to capture daily summaries and generate weekly summaries, using a locally running Ollama LLM.
+Written in Golang.

 ## Features
 - `reporter add` save a summary for today or a specific date (from flag, stdin, or $EDITOR)